 Peripheral Odontogenic Fibroma (POF):

-This is a type of tumor that was previously referred to as an “epulis,” or growth associated with dental structures.
+This is a type of tumor that was previously referred to as an “epulis,” or a growth associated with dental structures.
 As pathologists delved into oral pathology more thoroughly in recent years, they realized that “epulis” was an over-simplified definition, and as such, it went out of favor.
 Instead, there are now more structured definitions of the previously classified “epulides”, and POF is one of those.
-POF is a very treatable type of gingival tumor that arises from and around dental structures and often presents as a proliferative mass of gingiva that appears “quiet” on oral exam, i.e. lacks ulceration or inflammation.
-Additionally, they often have calcification within the tumor on radiographs, which is a tell-tale or “pathognomonic” sign of a POF.
+POF is a very treatable type of gingival tumor that arises from dental structures and often presents as a proliferative mass of gingiva that appears “quiet” on oral exam, i.e. lacks ulceration or inflammation.
+Additionally, these often have calcification within the tumor on radiographs, which is a tell-tale or “pathognomonic” sign of a POF.

 The treatment of POF varies based on location and type of attachment to the underlying tissue.
 Removal can involve either simple marginal excision of the visible tumor itself or excision of the tumor along with the underlying dentition.
-Generally speaking, the former treatment option is more likely to result in recurrence while more aggressive resection with associated dentition is often curative.
+Generally speaking, the former treatment option is more likely to result in recurrence while more aggressive resection with associated dentition is curative.

 Canine Acanthomatous Ameloblastoma (CAA):

 This tumor used to be called an “Acanthomatous Epulis” and is sometimes still labeled as such.
 Although technically a “benign” tumor, this is a very serious, locally aggressive oral tumor that invades into bone and therefore requires aggressive surgical treatment.

 CAA often presents as a red, raised gingival mass that can be quite impressive in its proliferation and inflammation.
 CAA, unlike POF, can (and often does) invade underlying bone.
 Think of the visible component of the mass like the tip of the iceberg- what you can see is likely only a small portion of the mass.